averos-io/averos-io.github.io/_docs/getting-started-citizen-developer/07-create-business-entities.md

 </div>

 Now, try to drag each entity apart and make sure that the connected arrow will follow the dragged entity.<br/>
-Thus, you will be sure that the connection has occured.
+Thus, you will make sure that the connection has occured between the connector and each entity.
 Otherwise you should repeat the connection process described earlier untill your entities are connected to the arrow.<br/>

-Once connected, arrange the whole digram so that it looks like the one in the picture below.<br/>
+Once connected, arrange the components so that the diagram looks like the one in the picture below.<br/>

 <div style="display: flex;flex-direction: row;justify-content: center;">
 <div style="padding: 10px;">